YongLin0018/Global_LUE_analysis/README.md

 # Global_LUE_analysis
-This repository contains Python code for modeling and mapping global Light Use Efficiency (LUE) parameters using machine learning and spatial analysis techniques.
+This repository contains Python code for modeling and mapping global Light Use Efficiency (LUE) using machine learning and spatial analysis techniques.

 Python Requirements:
 Python 3.10+